tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 **LED Control** <br/>
 The Edison Filament LEDs consists of two 3.3V filament strings, one 260mm, and one 130mm.
-When each is used with a R=21 Ohm resistor, the drive current at 3.3(ish) volts is around 13mA which a Pi I/O can drive and stay under the 16mA often cited as a workable maximum.
+When each is used with a R=21Ω resistor, the drive current at 3.3(ish) volts is around 13mA which a Pi I/O can drive and stay under the 16mA often cited value as a workable maximum.
 The code uses a couple of GPIOs to turn these two strings of LEDs on and Off.

-The PiZeroW and its attached Camera module both have small green and red LEDs respectively on their PCBs that when lit will reflect off of the gasmeter's faceplate.
-The code contains an LED class that can turn off/on the PiZeroW's LED, but not the camera module's LED.
+The PiZeroW PCB and its attached Camera module PCB both have a small green and red LED respectively that when lit will reflect off of the gasmeter's faceplate.
+To avoid this reflection, the code contains an LED class that can turn off/on the PiZeroW's LED, but not the camera module's LED.
 There are techniques available to turn off the camera module's LED, but they are not deployed here.
 Instead, I simply used some putty to cover the camera module's LED.
 <br/>

 **Configuration** <br/>
 The code is not particularly structured for user configuration.
-To make changes, you'll simply need to go through the code and make changes that work for your setup.
-In particular, make sure the capture resolution is appropriate.
-My PiCamera's camera module uses an OV5647 sensor, and the resolution is set to (2592, 1944).
+To make changes, you'll simply need to go through the code and make the changes that work for your setup.
+In particular, make sure the capture resolution is set appropriate.
+My PiCamera's camera module uses an OV5647 sensor, and I configured the resolution for 2592 x 1944 (WxH).
 <br/>

 **Image Files**<br/>
-gasmeter_PiCamera saves image captured files in the Pi's ram directory located at `/run/shm/`.<br/>
+`gasmeter_PiCamera` saves image captured files in the Pi's ram directory located at `/run/shm/`.<br/>
 It saves two files: `gasmeter_last.jpg` and `gasmeter_last.npy`.
 The latter file is a numpy array of the captured image (uncompressed) in 'RGB' order).
 <br/>

 **Misc**<br/>
-* `gasmeter_PiCamera.py` is structured to run standalone, or can be imported and run by another module, such as the one used as the camera's webserver.
+* `gasmeter_PiCamera.py` is structured to run standalone, but it can also be imported and run by another module, such as `gasmeter_http_server`.
 * `picamerax` - As mentioned earlier, the ["PiCamera Extras library" (called picamerax)](https://picamerax.readthedocs.io/en/latest/) is used instead of the regular picamera library.
 Install it using `$pip3 install picamerax`
 * `python3` - Make sure you run gasmeter_PiCamera.py using Python version 3.2 or higher.
 <br/>

 ## 2) HTTP Web Server For Camera
 `gasmeter_http_server` is Python3 code that is the http server for the Pi Camera (using `port 8080`).
 It can be used for the following:
-* Tell the PiCamera to capture an image.
+* To tell the PiCamera to capture an image.
 A GET api url postfix `/api/capture_image` tells the webserver to call the Pi's Image capture code (See [Raspbery Pi Camera](./README.md#1-camera-image-capture)) above.
-Example: `http://192.168.0.2:8080/api/capture_image`
+Example of the full URL: `http://192.168.0.2:8080/api/capture_image`
 * Retrieve the image taken.
 A GET url of "/gasmeter_last" with an extension of ".jpg", ".png" or ".npy" will retrieve the image file from /run/shm/ directory and provide it to the requestor.
-Example: `http://192.168.0.2:8080/gasmeter_last.jpg`.
+Example of the full URL: `http://192.168.0.2:8080/gasmeter_last.jpg`.
 * Read the temperature of the Pi's CPU temperature monitor.
 A GET api url postfix `api/cpu_temp` tells the webserver to read the PiZeroW's `thermal_zone0` and return the value in degrees celsius (in plain text).
-Example:  `http://192.168.0.2:8080/api/cpu_temp` returns: `30.938`.
+Example of the full URL:  `http://192.168.0.2:8080/api/cpu_temp`.
+In this example, it returns: `30.938`.

 **Configuration** <br/>
 There is not anything in particular that needs to be configured.
 Just be aware that out-of-the-box it is setup to use port 8080.

 # Shell Script
 `capture_analyze.sh` is a simple Linux Bash shell script that is provided with this project.
 It provides two functions:
-* HTTP GET request to the camera to take a picture of the gas meter, and waits a seconds.
+* Performs an HTTP GET request to the camera to take a picture of the gas meter, and then it waits a second.
 * Runs the Gas Meter Analyzer.
 It assumes the `gasmeter_analyzer` is in a Python3 virtual environment in a particular directory.
 You will need to tailor this script somewhat to fit your needs.

-In my project, a Cron facility is available and job is setup to run the script every 45 minutes past the hour.
-This gives enough time to run the script to completion and provide an update to the MQTT broker prior to hitting the next hour.
+In my project, a Cron facility is available and a job is setup to run the script every 45 minutes past the hour.
+This gives enough time to run the script to completion and and have the gasmeter_analyzer provide an update to the MQTT broker prior to hitting the next hour.
 This gives Home Assistant's Energy Management component an updated reading just before it computes the next hourly interval of gas usage.
 If interested, the cron entry I use is:
 ```
 45 0-23 * * * /opt/gasmeter/venv_3.8/capture_analyze.sh
 ```